How to Make Amala

 Pin this recipe on Pinterest to save for later

-Amala Fele Fele is a two-ingredient recipe that needs a lot of stirring.
-You will need some elbow grease, but I can assure you that your efforts will be worth it!
+Amala is a two-ingredient recipe that needs a lot of stirring.
+You will need some elbow grease, but I can assure you that your efforts will be worth it.
+I can’t wait for you to try how delicious and satisfying Amala is!

 Ingredients

-This Amala Fele Fele is so simple that you only need these ingredients to make it:
+This Amala is so simple that you only need these ingredients to make it:

 Yam flour

 There’s a reason why “yum” and “yam” sound alike.
-Yam flour is a starchy powder usually used in African dishes.
-It’s made of dried or dehydrated yams and milled to a flour texture.
+Yam flour is a starchy powder that you usually use in African dishes.
+You can make it by drying or dehydrating and milling yams until you get the right texture.

 Yam flour is not just good for your appetite but your health too.